algosup/2023-2024-project-3-virtual-processor-team-3/Management/Project Charter/Project charter.md

 - The 4 basic logical operations: OR, AND, XOR, and NOT.

 The objective of handling a product that contains all these requirements in due time is achievable.
-Our processor will be a 32-bit processor.
+In addition, our final product will be a 32-bits processor.
 Moreover, we will be implementing machine code, meaning that our Assembly code will be interpreted by our CPU via machine code.

 ## Team Members